 A teacher in a Wisconsin Evangelical Lutheran Synod school is a gospel minister called by the church to share the Word of God with children and their families in a Lutheran school setting.
 In addition to possessing the capacity to instruct, a called Lutheran teacher must be conversant in the entire Bible, have a firm grasp of Christian doctrine, agree with the Lutheran Confessions, and properly apply these truths to the lives of children throughout all aspects of the Lutheran school ministry.

-The synod certification program for WELS teachers assures the district president and the calling body that the candidate . . .
+The ministry certification program for WELS teachers assures the district president and the calling body that the candidate . . .

 is a WELS member in good standing who faithfully makes use of the means of grace,